A neural network approach for two-body systems with spin and isospin degrees of freedom: Calculation results for deuteron

-Since we have proven that only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states contribute to the ground-state energy, we can reduce the number of outputs from 18 to two to reduce the size of the DNN.
-Accordingly, the calculation cost is also reduced; hence, hereinafter we use a $ 30 \, \mathrm{fm} $ box with $ 6000 $ mesh points, and a more complicated hidden layer structure that is composed of three layers each containing $ 16 $ units.
+Since it is proved that only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states contribute to the ground-state energy, we can reduce the number of outputs from 18 to 2 to reduce the size of the DNN.
+Accordingly, the calculation cost is also reduced; hence, hereinafter we apply a more complicated hidden layer structure that is composed of three layers each containing $ 16 $ units with $ 30 \, \mathrm{fm} $ box size and 2000 mesh points.
 The energies obtained with the AV18, AV8\ensuremath{'}, and AV4\ensuremath{'} potentials are listed in Table~\ref{tab:table2}.
-The accuracy is both within $ 5 \, \mathrm{keV} $ ($ 0.05 \, \% $) for AV18 and AV8\ensuremath{'} calculations compared to the benchmark \cite{ Wiringa1995Phys.Rev.C51_38}.
-AV4\ensuremath{'} potential includes only four terms without the electromagnetic (EM) interaction between a proton and a neutron; accoridngly the final error reaches about $ 1 \, \% $ error \cite{ Wiringa2002Phys.Rev.Lett.89_182501}.
-Figure~\ref{wavefunction} shows the deuteron wave functions based on AV18 and AV8\ensuremath{'} potentials, which are compared with deuteron wave functions of the AV18 calculation in Ref.~\cite{ Wiringa1995Phys.Rev.C51_38}.
-We observe that the DNN results of both AV18 and AV8\ensuremath{'} calculations reproduce the AV18 benchmark \cite{ Wiringa1995Phys.Rev.C51_38} quite nicely.
-The only region where small differences are visible is near the origin ($ r \lesssim 0.05 \, \mathrm{fm} $).
-The relative error $ \left[ u^{\urm{DNN}} \left( r \right) - u^{\urm{benchmark}} \left( r \right) \right] / u^{\urm{benchmark}} \left( r \right) $ and $ \left[ w^{\urm{DNN}} \left( r \right) - w^{\urm{benchmark}} \left( r \right) \right] / w^{\urm{benchmark}} \left( r \right) $ are shown in Fig.~\ref{relative wavefunction}, where $ u $ and $ w $ are the wave functions of $ {}^3 S_1 $ and $ {}^3 D_1 $ states, respectively.
-The main origin of the error is due to the $ {}^3 D_1 $ state because it converges to zero at $ r = 0 $ and the large $ r $.
+In order to see the effect of the electromagnetic interaction between a proton and a neutron, calculations using the AV8\ensuremath{'} potential with and without the electromagnetic interaction are also shown.
+The accuracy is both within $ 2 \, \mathrm{keV} $ ($ 0.1 \, \% $) for AV18 and AV8\ensuremath{'} calculations compared to the benchmark \cite{ Wiringa1995Phys.Rev.C51_38}.
+AV4\ensuremath{'} potential comprises only four terms; hence, it yields a final error of approximately $ 1 \, \% $ \cite{ Wiringa2002Phys.Rev.Lett.89_182501}.
+In Fig.~\ref{wave function}, the deuteron wave functions are shown based on AV18 and AV8\ensuremath{'} potentials, which are compared with deuteron wave functions of the AV18 calculation in Ref.~\cite{ Wiringa1995Phys.Rev.C51_38}.
+It is observed that the DNN results of both AV18 and AV8\ensuremath{'} calculations reproduce the AV18 benchmark \cite{ Wiringa1995Phys.Rev.C51_38} quite nicely.
+The relative errors $ \left[ u^{\urm{DNN}} \left( r \right) - u^{\urm{benchmark}} \left( r \right) \right] / u^{\urm{benchmark}} \left( r \right) $ and $ \left[ w^{\urm{DNN}} \left( r \right) - w^{\urm{benchmark}} \left( r \right) \right] / w^{\urm{benchmark}} \left( r \right) $ are shown in Fig.~\ref{relative wave function}, where $ u $ and $ w $ are the partial wave functions of $ {}^3 S_1 $ and $ {}^3 D_1 $ states, respectively.
+Because the contribution of the $ {}^3 D_1 $ state in the loss function is much smaller than that of $ {}^3 S_1 $, its relative error is accordingly larger.

+The DNN energies with respect to different number of mesh points in the AV18 potential are listed in Table~\ref{tab:table4}.
+It is found that 500 mesh points are large enough to produce results less than $ 1 \, \% $ relative error, with the fluctuation of DNN training results becomes an important factor on the precision.